-EXPORT-IMPORT BANK OF THE UNITED STATES BEFORE THE

-SUBCOMMITTEE ON INTERNATIONAL TRADE AND FINANCE COMMITTEE ON BANKING, HOUSING AND URBAN AFFAIRS OF THE UNITED STATES SENATE
+EXPORT-IMPORT BANK OF THE UNITED STATES BEFORE THE COMMITTEE ON BANKING, HOUSING AND URBAN AFFAIRS OF THE UNITED STATES SENATE

-March 8, 2006
+June 20, 2006

-Mr. Chairman, Senator Bayh, Members of the Subcommittee:
+Mr. Chairman, Senator Sarbanes, Members of the Committee:

 I am pleased to be here today to testify on the 2006 reauthorization of the Export-Import Bank of the United States (hereinafter "Ex-Im Bank", or "Bank").
-Ex-Im Bank was originally chartered in 1934 and has played an active role in assisting in the financing of U.S. exports ever since.
+Ex-Im Bank was originally chartered in 1934 and has played an active role in the financing of U.S. exports ever since.
 The mandate of the Bank as expressed in our charter is to create and sustain U.S. jobs by supporting U.S. exports that otherwise would not go forward.
 And while there are many issues pertaining to Ex-Im Bank policies that I will discuss in this testimony, that mandate remains at the core of why the Bank exists and why it should be reauthorized.

 There is little argument that we are living in a very competitive global economic environment, and there are many instances when our exporters cannot be left to go it alone if we are to sustain the well-paying jobs behind those exports.
-In this kind of environment, the United States cannot afford to unilaterally disarm.
-The specific role of the Bank is to help provide export financing in instances where otherwise creditworthy transactions would not go forward.
-That can occur when private sector banks find a market or a buyer too risky for commercial financing, or when the export credit agencies of other countries offer support to their exporters in order to secure a sale for their workers and industries.
+The specific role of the Bank is to help provide export financing in instances where creditworthy transactions would not otherwise go forward.
+That can occur when a market or a buyer is too risky to obtain commercial financing, or when the export credit agencies of other countries offer support to their exporters in order to secure a sale for their workers and industries.

-Make no mistake about it - I believe that U.S. workers make goods and services that can more than match the price and quality of any of our major competitors.
+Make no mistake about it - I believe that U.S. workers make goods and provide services that can more than match the price and quality of any of our major competitors.
 But when other export credit agencies such as COFACE of France, Hermes of Germany, or ECGD of Great Britain offer financial support to their exporters, Ex-Im Bank steps in to "level the playing field" for our exporters and our workers.
 We want to make it possible to keep those jobs here in the United States.